dexter5535576/SIXT33N/README.md

 Finally, we can check the results of our optimization and analyze the robustness of classifier by comparing different Epsilon parameters.

 ### Description
-- Implemented a robust classifier for natural language processing.
+- Implemented a PCA voice classifier and deployed it using C/C++ coding in Unix/Linux environments.
-- Had a curious mindset on new concept challenges.
-- understood how the various layers of the neural network coordinate and cooperate to perform classification prediction.
+- Brought to analyze information to choose the best commands.
+- Created technical solutions and applied engineering principles to solve problems to complete software projects with members from diverse culture.

 ### Skills to learn
+- C/C++
 - Python
-- Natural Language Processing
+- Software Development
-- Machine Learning
+- Unix/Linux